uwolfram/MIL-GST/README.md

 runMe ... bash script to execute different calls

 ## test cases in image-data
-Test cases are data from three different sources:
+Test cases are µCT datasets of trabecular bone as representation of a microscrtructured material.
+These are taken from three different sources:
 * Trabecular bone* is courtsy of Dr Marta Pena FernÃ¡ndez (Heriot-Watt University, Edinburgh, UK)
 * s187* is taken from [8]
 * g323* is taken from [9]

+# Results
+Code delivers a cubic mesh (nodes and elements) of the trabecular bone samples as well as a *.vtm file of the ellipsoid representing the fabric tensor.
+Plotting [M, info] gives the fabric tensor M, bone volume fraction, eigenvalues, and eigenvectors.

 # References
 [1] Harrigan, T. & Mann, R. Characterisation of Microstructural Anisotropy in Orthotropic Materials Using a Second Rank Tensor.
 Journal of Materials Research 19, 761–767 (1984).